MIKNSJ/basic-crud/README.md

 Basic CRUD application demonstrated through a simple form template.

 ## Video
-Check out a video of the application [here](https://youtu.be/GCnkCVpzLcI).
+Check out a video of the application without SQL [here](https://youtu.be/GCnkCVpzLcI).

+Check out a video of the application with SQL [here](https://youtu.be/4vke6_OJp_E).

 ## Screenshots
 ![website](screenshots/basic_crud_app.png)